ZhangLab-DeepNeuroCogLab/IVSN/README.md

 ## Visual search in natural images

 ### Downlad dataset
-You need to download the dataset from [HERE](https://github.com/kreimanlab/VisualSearchZeroShot) Then move the dataset to 'codes/dataset/'
+You need to download the dataset from [HERE](https://github.com/kreimanlab/VisualSearchZeroShot), then move the dataset to 'codes/dataset/'

 ### COCO dataset
 run IVSN_COCO.ipynb

 ### Natural dataset
 run IVSN_natural.ipynb

 ## Citation